stoxline Quote Chart Rank Option Currency Glossary

 Price has closed below its short-term moving average.
 Short-term moving average is currently below mid-term; and below long-term moving average.
 From the relationship between price and moving averages: This stock is BEARISH in short-term; and BEARISH in mid-long term.

-[ HTGC ] has closed below the lower bollinger band by 3.5%.
-Although price has broken the lower band and a downside breakout is possible; the most likely direction for [ HTGC ] is to continue within current trading range.
-It is unclear right now based on current values.
-51.7% narrower than normal.
+[ HTGC ] has closed above bottom band by 27.6%.
+Bollinger Bands are 61.9% narrower than normal.
 The narrow width of the bands suggests low volatility as compared to its normal range.
-The bands have been in this narrow range for 10 bars.
+The bands have been in this narrow range for 13 bars.
 This is a sign that the market may be about to initiate a new trend.

 Stock Price Prediction